alonitac/LinuxProject/README.md

 3. Follow strace output.

 > [!TIP]
-> many lines in the beginning are part of the load of the
+> Many lines in the beginning are part of the load of the
 > program.
 The first “interesting” lines comes only at the end of the output.

 In the `SOLUTION` file, write a **brief** description of what the program does.
 Don't copy & paste the terminal output as your answer, neither explain any single command.